-I am an Associate Professor of Astronomy at Yale University.
-My research focusses on various aspects of cosmology, large scale structure, and galaxy formation.
-Among others, I study the Galaxy-Dark Matter Connection using Halo Occupation Statistics, model the formation and evolution of disk galaxies, constrain cosmological parameters using galaxies as mass tracers, use galaxy groups to study galaxy quenching, and use constrained simulations to model the local Universe.
-I have written over 150 papers in refereed journals and am also the author of the textbook Galaxy Formation and Evolution published by Cambridge University Press.
+I am a Professor of Astronomy at Yale University.
+My research focusses on various aspects of cosmology, large scale structure, galaxy formation and dynamics.
+Among others, I study the Galaxy-Dark Matter Connection using Halo Occupation Statistics, study the structure and assembly of dark matter haloes, model the formation and evolution of disk galaxies, constrain cosmological parameters using galaxies as mass tracers, use galaxy groups to study galaxy quenching, and use constrained simulations to model the local Universe.
+I also use N-body simulations and analytical methods to study dark matter substructure, dynamical friction, impulsive heating and fuzzy dark matter.
+I have written over 200 papers in refereed journals (of which 35 as first author) and am also the author of the textbook Galaxy Formation and Evolution published by Cambridge University Press.

 08/17/2016: Press Release on HYPA; The HITS-Yale Program in Astrophysics

 06/07/2016: Fangzhou Jiang successfully defends his PhD thesis.
 Congrats Dr. Jiang